 - Watch some of the videos from this conference on mobile data for development

-Mobile phone use and demographics
+Mobile phone use demographics and biases

 - Blumenstock, J.E., Eagle, N., 2012.
 Divided We Call: Disparities in Access and Use of Mobile Phones in Rwanda.
 Information Technology and International Development 8, 1–16.